open-space-collective/open-space-toolkit/docker/README.md

-# Open Space Collective ▸ Libraries ▸ Docker
+# Open Space Collective ▸ Open Space Toolkit ▸ Docker

 Base images used for development and deployment.